Are you looking for CBT in Letchworth, or CBT in Hertfordshire? Look no further, we can help you unlock your full

 With CBT you need to go back to your ABCs: you experience an Activating event, which leads to Beliefs and thoughts which turn into a physically, or emotionally, experienced Consequence.

 - Activating event – this includes how you see yourself, your past experiences, the world around you and events you live through.

 - Beliefs and thoughts – such as the demands you make on yourself, any rules you abide by, your self belief, your attitude and your frame of mind.

 - Consequences – Are you experiencing helpful or unhelpful feelings, and do they lead to constructive or destructive behaviour?

 The person’s internal belief could add to this negative pattern with the thought that they are stupid or not worth talking to, and will ultimately make a fool of them self.

 This could lead to the person avoiding the party so that they don’t have to experience the physical symptoms of anxiety.
 These could include heart palpitations, clammy skin, a feeling of nausea or even a panic attack.
 These reactions will feed into each other.

-CBT techniques allow us to explore more positive beliefs and thoughts which will change the consequences and the experience you have when dealing with challenging situations, whatever they might be.
+CBT techniques allow us to explore more positive beliefs and thoughts.
+This can change the experience you have when dealing with challenging situations, whatever they might be.